 famous worldwide.
 Which will you visit?

-Explore the London Eye in our London attractions guide.
-Originally constructed as a celebration of the new millennium, the London Eye offers fantastic views across London - up to 40km on clear days.
+Explore the London Eye in our attractions guide.
+Originally constructed as a celebration of the new millennium, it offers fantastic views across London.

-Explore St Pauls Cathedral in our London attractions guide.
+Explore St Paul's Cathedral in our London attractions guide.
 Found in the historic City district, this Grade I listed landmark is steeped in history.
-The building is a large draw for tourists and worshippers alike, and remains one of London's most iconic landmarks.

-Explore the Tower of London in our London attractions guide.
-With its imperious towers and subterranean cells, this historic fortress has played a crucial role in British history.
+Explore the Tower of London in our attractions guide.
+With its imperious towers and subterranean cells, this fortress has played a crucial role in British history.

-Explore Big Ben and the Houses of Parliament in our London attractions guide.
-The Houses of Parliament are the meeting place of the House of Commons and the House of Lords, making up the UK parliament.
+Explore Big Ben and the Houses of Parliament in our attractions guide.
+The Houses of Parliament is the meeting place of the House of Commons and the House of Lords.

 Explore Madame Tussauds in our London attractions guide.
-This quirky waxwork muesum lets you get closer to your favourite celebrities and historical icons.
-Take selfies with the stars and look through the constantly new collection which is ideal for all ages.
+This quirky waxwork museum lets you get closer to your favourite celebrities and historical icons.

 Explore the O2 Arena in our London attractions guide.
-Another iconic design created for the millennium, the O2 arena hosts a range of international restaurants, but it's primary function is as a live music venue.
-You can also scale the dome and experience stunning views across London.
+Another iconic design created for the millennium, the O2 arena hosts a range of international restaurants, but its primary function is as a live music venue.

 Explore the Tate Modern in our London attractions guide.
-Britain's national gallery of modern art is housed on the South bank of the Thames and offers a range of British art as well as a restaurant on the seventh floor and excellent views of the Thames and St Paul's Cathedral.
+Britain's national gallery of modern art is housed on the South Bank of the Thames and offers a range of British art.

 Explore the Science Museum in our London attractions guide.
 The Science Museum sees over 3 million visitors every year.
-Spread over seven floors with interactive galleries, there is a range of displays from medical history to contemporary science.
+Spread over seven floors with interactive galleries.

 Explore the Victoria & Albert Museum in our London attractions guide.
-With over 4-million items from around the globe and throughout time, this popular museum is located close to Hyde Park.
-The building itself is a mixture of Victorian and Edwardian architecture and is a sight itself.
+With over 4-million items from around the globe & throughout time, this museum is located close to Hyde Park.

 Explore Westfield Kidzania in our London attractions guide.
 A major shopping centre in west London’s Shepherd’s Bush, Westfield covers an area that is thought to be the equivalent of around 30 football pitches.